 GRUNDFOS 595916 1/25 HORSEPOWER COMFORT SERIES RECIRCULATING PUMP

-- In terms of affordability, it is really affordable and is cheap.
+- In terms of affordability, grundfos circulating pump is really affordable and cheap.
 The pump and its extra features are such that most every home owner can comfortably afford it without it tearing too much into their budget or into their purse.

 - The extra features of this hot water recirculation system include a timer.
 This is especially useful in conserving and maintaining power and gas along with electricity use.

 - It is maintenance free, and the cost of maintenance does not differ from any other existing piping systems.
 In essence, it does not incur any extra maintenance costs.